GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Running a Local Deployment

+A local deployment is a great way to test the bridge and to use it for prototyping an OIDC client service you are developing.

-> [!WARNING]
+> [!IMPORTANT]
 > You need to use a tool like ngrok for testing so your smartphone wallet can access the vclogin backend.
 However, it can lead to issues with `application/x-www-form-urlencoded` request bodies used in the flow (https://ngrok.com/docs/ngrok-agent/changelog/#changes-in-22).
-But you can manually replay that request on ngrok interface, if you run into problems.
+But you can manually replay that request on the ngrok interface, if you run into problems.

 1. `$ ngrok http 5002`, which will set up a randomly generated URL
 2. enter the domain for the vclogin service into the env file `/vclogin/.env` with key `EXTERNAL_URL`
 3. enter a JWK key (Ed25519) into the env file `./vclogin/.env` with key `DID_KEY_JWK` (example for quick testing: `{"kty":"OKP","crv":"Ed25519","x":"cwa3dufHNLg8aQb2eEUqTyoM1cKQW3XnOkMkj_AAl5M","d":"me03qhLByT-NKrfXDeji-lpADSpVOKWoaMUzv5EyzKY"}`)
-4. enter the path to a trust policy file into the env file `/vclogin/.env` with key `LOGIN_POLICY` (example for quick testing: `./__tests__/testdata/policies/acceptAnything.json`)
+4. enter the path to a login policy file into the env file `/vclogin/.env` with key `LOGIN_POLICY` (example for quick testing: `./__tests__/testdata/policies/acceptAnything.json`)
 5. OPTIONAL: enter an override for a credential descriptor into the env file `/vclogin/.env` with key `PEX_DESCRIPTOR_OVERRIDE` if direct control over what wallets are asked for is desired (example for quick testing: `./__tests__/pex/testdata/descriptorEmailFromAltme.json`)
+6. at this point it needs to be ensured that the container for the vclogin service is freshly built with the new env file: `docker compose down && docker compose build`
-6. `$ docker compose up`
+7. `$ docker compose up`

-To validate running bridge with a simple OIDC client:
+To validate the running bridge with a simple OIDC client:

+> [!NOTE]
+> You might run into a "Permisson denied" issue when running the shell script `./test_client.sh`.
+You need to mark the file as executable using `chmod +x ./test_client.sh`.

 1. `$ ./test_client.sh`
 2. go to `http://localhost:9010` in browser
-3. download Altme Wallet (and set up new wallet)
+3. download Altme Wallet and set up the (new) wallet
-4. follow the login flow and present your Account Ownership VC generated on Altme startup
+4. to make sure you have a credential for testing, click on the "Discover" tab at the bottom and get a "Proof of email" credential
+5. in your browser, click on "Authorize" and scan the QR code with Altme wallet
+6. the wallet will prompt you with a list of possible credentials to present, from which you choose one and confirm
+7. the wallet will show a success message
+8. within seconds, the browser should redirect
-5. end up at `http://localhost:9010/callback` with metadata about the login being displayed
+9. end up at `http://localhost:9010/callback` with metadata about the login being displayed

+> [!TIP]
+> If you want to understand what the wallet is doing in the exchange, go to settings and toggle on "Developer Mode".
+After scanning a QR code, the wallet will now give you the option to see or save the interaction data.
+If you just want to continue the sign-in, tap "skip".

 ## Running for Development

+Running for development means that all components apart from the vclogin service will run containerized.
+The vclogin service can be edited and run with hot-reload for fast testing and iteration.

 The repository comes with a VSCode devcontainer configuration.
 We recommend using it.
 To prepare your VSCode setup, you need two settings files.